cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-asset-exchange-security-considerations.md

 - Wallet
 - Fork of blockchain

-# Basic description of a model online system of a crypto asset exchange
+# Basic description of a model online system of a crypto assets exchange

 ## General

-In this clause, a model online system of a crypto asset exchange that is used to explain the concepts and provisions in this document are explained.
+In this clause, a model online system of a crypto assets exchange that is used to explain the concepts and provisions in this document are explained.

-## A basic model of online system of a crypto asset exchange and its functional components
+## A basic model of online system of a crypto assets exchange and its functional components

 Followings are the basic model of a crypt currency exchange that this document deals with.